55 Different Types of Mangoes | World’s Best Mango Varieties

 Flesh: Fiberless, smooth, yellow flesh

-Valencia Pride mangoes grow in California and Florida and can be an excellent example of large, long oval-shaped fruit.
-The large fruit is covered with yellow-colored skin with a reddish tint.
+Valencia Pride mangoes grow in California and Florida and can be an excellent example of large, long, oval-shaped fruit.
+The large fruit is covered with yellow-colored skin and has a reddish tint.
+But their looks are just the beginning.
+Valencia Pride mangoes are known for their wonderful sweetness and aroma.

 12. Kensington Pride